 Also included in the grip is a headphone jack and a place to store the terminal protector.
 Build quality is excellent and to the same quality as the camera.
 The buttons dials and switches all feel the same and have the same functions and the grip has a fabric lining to protect the base of the camera.

-Any custom buttons you programmed to the camera will also match to the grip.
+Any custom buttons you programmed into the camera will also match the grip.

 Fujifilm X-T2 Vertical Battery Grip Review